Otto the Great: Forcing an end to the rebellion

 In early 954, Margrave Hermann Billung, Otto's long-time loyal vassal in Saxony, was facing increased Slavic movements in the east.
 Taking advantage of the German civil war, the Slavs raided deeper and deeper into the adjacent border areas.
-Meanwhile, the Hungarians began extensive raids into Southern Germany.
+Meanwhile, the Hungarians led by Bulcsú began extensive raids into Southern Germany.
 Though Liudolf and Conrad prepared defenses against the invasions in their territories, the Hungarians devastated Bavaria and Franconia.
 On Palm Sunday, 954, Liudolf held a great feast at Worms and invited the Hungarian chieftains to join him.
 There, he presented the invaders with gifts of gold and silver.

 Otto's brother Henry soon spread rumors that Conrad and Liudolf had invited the Hungarians into Germany in hopes of using them against Otto.
 Public opinion quickly turned against the rebels in these duchies.
 With this change in opinion and the death of his wife Liutgarde, Otto's only daughter, Conrad began peace negotiations with Otto, which were eventually joined by Liudolf and Archbishop Frederick.
 A truce was declared, and Otto called a meeting of the Imperial Diet on 15 June 954 at Langenzenn.
 Before the assembly convened, Conrad and Frederick were reconciled with Otto.
 At the Diet, tensions flared up again when Henry accused his nephew Liudolf of conspiring with the Hungarians.
 Though Conrad and Frederick implored the enraged Liudolf to seek peace, Liudolf left the meeting determined to continue the civil war.

 Liudolf, with his lieutenant Arnulf II (the effective ruler of Bavaria), took his army south towards Regensburg in Bavaria, quickly followed by Otto.
 The armies met at Nuremberg and engaged in a deadly, though not decisive, battle.
 Liudolf retreated to Regensburg, where he was besieged by Otto.
 Otto's army was unable to break through the city walls but caused starvation within the city after two months of siege.
 Liudolf sent a message to Otto seeking to open peace negotiations; the king demanded unconditional surrender, which Liudolf refused.
 After Arnulf II had been killed in continuous fighting, Liudolf fled from Bavaria for his domain of Swabia, quickly followed by Otto's army.
 The adversaries met at Illertissen near the Swabian-Bavarian border and opened negotiations.
 Liudolf and Otto called a truce until an Imperial Diet could be assembled to ratify the peace.
 The king forgave his son all transgressions and Liudolf agreed to accept any punishment his father felt appropriate.

 Soon after this peace agreement, the aging and sick Archbishop Frederick died in October 954.
 With the surrender of Liudolf, the rebellion had been put down throughout Germany except in Bavaria.
 Otto convened the Imperial Diet in December 954 at Arnstadt.
 Before the assembled nobles of the kingdom, Liudolf and Conrad declared their fealty to Otto and yielded control over all the territories that their armies still occupied.
 Though Otto did not restore their former ducal titles to them, he did allow them to retain their private estates.
 The Diet ratified Otto's actions: